Facts and Myths on HIV/AIDS: Prepared by Mia Malan

 Myth 12: ARVs disfigure you.

 Today this rarely happens.
 In the past, some ARVs displaced fat in people’s bodies.
-One such drug, D4T, also known as Stavudine, was on the South African list for HIV treatment until 2008.
+One such drug, D4T, also known as Stavudine, was on the South African list for HIV treatment until early last year.
 It is a cheap drug that works efficiently but has many side effects, such as the loss of fat in the legs, arms and face, resulting in people’s bodies looking “unbalanced”.
-The state replaced it with a drug with fewer side effects, TDF.
+The state replaced it in April last year with a drug with fewer side effects, TDF.

-Myth 13: If I or my partner were HIV positive, we could not have children.
+Myth 13: If me or my partner were HIV positive, we could not have children.